Call 01263 512080

 Here, we list and explain the really important statistics which every website owner should know about (as displayed by AWStats).
 For a detailed explanation of AWStats, visit the official AWStats Glossary.
 As is often the case, you will find no shortage of further documentation by Googling.

-As this is a lengthy page, you may find it useful to download the printable PDF version of this page.
+You may find it useful to download the printable PDF version of this page.

 Comprehensive statistics are provided with all the hosting packages Josh.biz provides.
 We encourage our clients to have a clear understanding of how to access their statistics and a fundamental understanding of the important points to focus upon.